Write audio data to computer's audio device

 Generate executable code with Simulink Coder™ code generation software.
 Native code runs much faster than Simulink and should provide rates adequate for real-time audio processing.

 Other ways to improve throughput rates include simplifying the model and running the simulation on a faster PC processor.
-For other ideas on improving simulation performance, see Delay and Latency and Performance in the Simulink documentation.
+For other ideas on improving simulation performance, see Delay and Latency and Performance (Simulink).

 To run your generated standalone executable application in Shell, you need to set your environment to the following: